Chronicles from Home

 in front of the gate of our home.
 My first thought was the realization

 that nobody is safe anywhere.
 I rushed to talk to the policemen.
-They had

 found a suspicious package in front of our door and they were about to blow